stevemju/job-posting-salary-estimator/README.md

 This data science project predicts a realistic salary range for a job posting based on its title, description, company, and location.

 The application uses a ML model (CatBoost) for prediction and a local LLM (using Ollama) for real-time feature extraction from unstructured text.
-The entire project is packaged as an interactive web application using Streamlit and is designed for deployment on Hugging Face Spaces.
+The project is packaged as an interactive web application using Streamlit, managed with Poetry and DVC, and deployed on Hugging Face Spaces.

 **➡️ [View the Demo Here](https://huggingface.co/spaces/stevemju/job-salary-estimator) ⬅️**